Regions and Availability Zones in Azure

 - Recommended region - A region that provides the broadest range of service capabilities and is designed to support Availability Zones now, or in the future.
 These are designated in the Azure portal as Recommended.

 - Alternate (other) region - A region that extends Azure's footprint within a data residency boundary where a recommended region also exists.
 Alternate regions help to optimize latency and provide a second region for disaster recovery needs.
 They are not designed to support Availability Zones (although Azure conducts regular assessment of these regions to determine if they should become recommended regions).
 These are designated in the Azure portal as Other.

 Azure services are grouped into three categories: foundational, mainstream, and specialized services.
 Azure's general policy on deploying services into any given region is primarily driven by region type, service categories, and customer demand:

-- Mainstream – Available in all recommended regions within 12 months of the region/service general availability; demand-driven in alternate regions (many are already deployed into a large subset of alternate regions).
+- Mainstream – Available in all recommended regions within 90 days of the region general availability; demand-driven in alternate regions (many are already deployed into a large subset of alternate regions).